fthelen/site_checker/README.md

     5) Inactive
     6) Unreachable

-This will require use of both the HTTP status codes (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), but also landing page information and redirection data.
+This will require use of HTTP status codes (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), landing page information, and redirection data.

 I intend to use sevral packages:
     1) pandas